rasa/feedster/.github/README.md

 6. Upload `default.xml` and .mp3s to what you set `base_url` to in [default.yaml](../default.yaml#L6)
 7. Test feed via http://podba.se/validate/
 8. Submit feed via https://podcastsconnect.apple.com/
+9. To refresh a feed, visit https://podcastsconnect.apple.com/my-podcasts , select the podcast you want to refresh, and select the `Refresh Feed` link.

 ### Installing